storyfeet/bob_cards_elm/rules.md

 ### Bandits Appear

-The red stars on the *Score Board* have a number in them.
-That number is how many times to roll the *Bandit Dice*.

-Choose the Star in the section with the furthest forward Meeple, or Bandit Tracker.
+The "Bandit Risk" is the number in the red star on the scoreboad in the section with the furthest forward player or Bandit Tracker.

-Roll the Bandit Dice, that many times, and add a bandit to all tiles with the rolled number in the red star on the tile.
+Roll the Bandit Dice, once per *Bandit Risk*, and add a bandit to all tiles with the rolled number in the red star on the tile.

 *The numbers on the tiles go from 1 to 8, so the d8 is the most likely to add bandits making the game harder*